Altinn/altinn-notifications/test/k6/readme.md

     --duration=5m
 ```

-### Notes for `orders-org-no.js`
+### Notes

-The `orders-org-no.js` test file contains a list of different organization numbers when running the test in the `yt01` environment.
-For all other environments, the list contains only one element, allowing the test to run as before for functional testing.
+The `orders-org-no.js` script contains a detailed list of organization numbers specifically tailored for the yt01 environment.
+For all other environments, the script uses the provided organization number, ensuring the test functions correctly for its intended purpose of functional validation.

 ---